 DECA LaTangela Sanderson To prepare emerging leaders and entrepreneurs for careers in marketing, finance, hospitality, and management in high schools and colleges around the globe.
-Ecology Club Maureen Callahan Permeil Dass To increase environmental awareness, appreciation, and responsibility towards nature by encouraging participation in ecology related activities and projects FBLA Angela Mangum-House To bring business and education together in a positive working relationship through innovative leadership and career development programs.
-FCA/ FCS First Priority Ashley Lott To promote Fellowship and Christian values among students and athletes.
-HOSA, Future Health Professionals Kimberly Smith To enhance the delivery of compassionate, quality health care by providing opportunities for knowledge, skill and leadership development of all health science education students, therefore, helping the student meet the needs of the health care community.
-Interact Club TBA A service club for teens that promote youth with the opportunity to participate in fun, meaningful service projects while developing leadership skills and meeting new friends.
-International Club Susan West To learn about the cultures of other countries, especially those that are French, German or Spanish-speaking, while socializing and having fun.
+Drama Club Khalia Preyer The home of the Patriot Players- an extension of various activities within the Drama department.
+Ecology Club Maureen Callahan Permeil Dass To increase environmental awareness, appreciation, and responsibility towards nature by encouraging participation in ecology related activities and projects FBLA Angela Hutcherson To bring business and education together in a positive working relationship through innovative leadership and career development programs.
+FCA/ FCS First Priority Shannon Holt To promote Fellowship and Christian values among students and athletes.
+GWC- Girls Who Code Melissa Turnipseed Support and increase the number of women in computer science by equipping them with the necessary computing skills to pursue 21st century opportunities.
+HOSA, Future Health Professionals Paula Santamaria To enhance the delivery of compassionate, quality health care by providing opportunities for knowledge, skill and leadership development of all health science education students, therefore, helping the student meet the needs of the health care community.